-SDC manufactures Hybrid Access Control Power Supplies that are ideal for powering resistive, capacitive and inductive loads - the type of unique power loads common to access control locking devices.
+Hybrid Access Control Power Supplies are ideal for powering resistive, capacitive and inductive loads - the type of unique power loads common to access control locking devices.
 Hybrid power supplies combine the efficiency (low heat generation) of a switching supply and the rugged inductive load capability of a linear power supply.

-Extra filtering is added to the output stage of the SDC 600 series power supplies to provide clean noise free power for access controls and enough current reserve is available to reliably power inductive loads.
-Built-in inductive kickback protection enables high inrush protection caused by electric lock solenoids and motors.
-This type of power supply is a good overall choice for powering all access control system components.
+This can be accomplished by adding extra filtering to the output stage of the power supply to provide clean noise free power for access controls and enough current reserve is available to reliably power inductive loads.
+Including built-in inductive kickback protection will enable high inrush protection caused by electric lock solenoids and motors.
+This type of hybrid power supply is a good overall choice for powering all access control system components.

-How to Avoid Problems

-EAC Power Issues
+How to Avoid Problems EAC Power Issues

-Based on more than 50 years of manufacturing electronic access and egress control solutions, including locking hardware and power supplies, we have quantified that at least 75 - 85% of access control operating problems and technical support calls are due to power issues,\ resulting in:
+Based on more than 50 years of manufacturing electronic access and egress control solutions, including locking hardware and power supplies, we have quantified that at least 75 - 85% of access control operating problems and technical support calls are due to power issues, resulting in: